zopefoundation/z3c.recipe.mkdir/z3c/recipe/mkdir/README.txt

 Creating directories that are removed on updates
 ================================================

-We can tell, that a directory should be removed on updates by using the ``remove-on-update`` option:
+We can tell the recipe that a directory should be removed on updates by using the ``remove-on-update`` option:

   >>> write('buildout.cfg',